SMEP CURRENT AND UPCOMING CALLS

 An information of webinar was held on 10th August 2023 to present information on key aspects of this call and to facilitate an interactive question-and-answer session.

-The following webinar documents can assist candidates when applying:
+The following webinar documents can be accessed here:

 The SMEP tanneries procurement covers four thematic areas, as set out below: